TESD-Tech/ps-svelte-template/README.md

 ### Styling Components

 Components use Shadow DOM for style encapsulation.
-Global styles from `app.css` (including Tailwind and Skeleton UI) are automatically injected into each component's Shadow DOM.
+Global styles from `app.css` are automatically injected into each component's Shadow DOM.

 You can also use Svelte's scoped styles within each component: